 There are many awesome sets of layer styles, available over the internet.
 The majority of these styles have been optimized for 72 ppi (pixels per inch) photos / documents.
 There are also a number of sets whose default settings are optimized for 300 ppi.

-Now, here's the problem: if you try to use a set of styles on a document with a different resolution, the result will be different than what you expected.
+There is a slight issue: if you try to use a set of styles on a document with a different resolution than the one that the styles have been optimized for, the result may be disappointing.
 This tutorial will show you how to tackle this issue.

 In the first example I created a new Photoshop document at 300 ppi.
 I added a text layer and applied Shellyn Long's Baltic Sea Glass style; its default settings have been optimized for 72 ppi.
-As you can see in the image on the left, the style details look wrong: the shadow is huge while the bevels look over-exaggerated.
+As you can see in the image on the left, the style details look wrong: the shadow is huge while the bevels are exaggerated.

-In order to re-adjust the style settings, so that the details look optimum on the document you are working on, you need to re-scale (upscale or downscale) the style settings by a certain factor (x).
+In order to re-adjust the style settings, so that the details look optimum for the resolution of the document you are working on, you need to re-scale (upscale or downscale) the style settings by a certain factor (x).
 To find its value, you need to make this simple calculation:

 x = (style resolution) / (my document's resolution) * 100